Gigaspaces/xap-docs/site/content/xap100sec/securing-the-helloworld-example.markdown

-{{%youtube "If"  "you are new to the **Hello World** example, we suggest to first review the [Your First XTP Application](currentjavaurl/your-first-xtp-application.html) tutorial and its [Hello World screen cast](http://www..com/watch?v=I2s8jg_Gufs&feature=relmfu).
-With this page we provide a short overview of the example, and get you started with applying security aspects to it."%}}
+If you are new to the **Hello World** example, we suggest to first review the [Your First XAP Application]({{%currentjavaurl%}}/your-first-xtp-application.html) tutorial and its [Hello World screen cast](http://www.youtube.com/watch?v=I2s8jg_Gufs&feature=relmfu).
+With this page we provide a short overview of the example, and get you started with applying security aspects to it.

 {{% info %}}
 The example distribution can be found under `<XAP root>/examples/helloworld`.